AaltoSciComp/scicomp-docs/triton/usage/jobs.rst

 names in /usr/local/bin/slurm and place them into your own
 $HOME/.config/slurmvars file.

-For example, more detailed node info for those interested to know if either Xeon or Opteron machines are free.
+For example, more detailed node info for those interested to know which kind of machines are free.
 This changes the look of ``slurm partitions``.

 ::